-In 2014 after the release of Captain America: Civil War, Marvel Studios released another film, this time it’s about a rag tag group of strangers who join forces to save the galaxy from a powerful tyrant.
+In 2014 after the release of Captain America: The Winter Soldier, Marvel Studios released another film, this time it’s about a rag tag group of strangers who join forces to save the galaxy from a powerful tyrant.
 The group of strangers I’m referring to is the titular team “Guardians Of The Galaxy.”
 Before the review, let’s start with a history lesson about the team shall we?

 The Guardians first appeared in 1969, however the characters depicted in recent times, didn’t appear in the vey beginning until 2008.
 The pre-2008 characters who were introduced are Major Astro, Charlie-27, Martinex, Starhawk, and Yondu.
 (The only original member who would occasionally help out the 2008 version.)

 The current team made their solo comic debuts in order are Groot, Drax, Gamora, Star-Lord, & my personal favorite out of the bunch, Rocket Raccoon.

 After a few appearances in cartoons, video games, card games, etc. In 2012, Marvel Studios/Disney decided it was time to begin pre-production on adapting the team onto to the big screen.
 Filmmaker James Gunn (known for his work on Scooby-Doo, it’s sequel, Slither, & Super) was recruited to write the script and direct the picture.